Nox1858/GameExample/README.md

 Hello, this is random game by Nox

 TODO:
-teleports left, menu, upgrades or something similar limit screen-edge-jumping somehow implement other fun mechanics
+improve telecooldown, menu, upgrades or something similar limit screen-edge-jumping somehow implement other fun mechanics